Cass Michaels

-Cass Michaels (Casimir Eugene Kwietniewski; March 4, 1926 – November 12, 1982) was a Major League Baseball infielder.
+Cass Michaels (Casimir Eugene Kwietniewski; March 4, 1926 – November 12, 1982) was an American Major League Baseball infielder.
 He joined the Chicago White Sox at just seventeen years old, and played twelve seasons in the majors until a beanball ended his career at just 28 years old.

 Coming up with the Chisox

 The Chicago White Sox discovered Kwietniewski playing sandlot ball in Detroit, Michigan, and signed him to a major league contract in just shy of his seventeenth birthday.
 When he made his major league debut at third base on August 19, he was the second-youngest player in the American League, behind sixteen-year-old Philadelphia Athletics pitcher Carl Scheib.
 He went hitless in two games and seven at bats.

 He shortened his name to Cass Kwiet for the season.
 After a slow start, he was demoted to the Southern Association's Little Rock Travelers for more seasoning.
 In 27 major league games, mostly played at shortstop, he batted .176 with five runs batted in.

 His third big league season brought with it a third name, as he entered spring training as Cass Michaels, the name he would retain for the rest of his major league career.
-With Skeeter Webb having been dealt to the Detroit Tigers during the off-season, and Luke Appling serving in the U.S. Navy, shortstop belonged to Michaels alone.
+With Skeeter Webb having been dealt to the Detroit Tigers during the off-season, and Luke Appling serving in the U.S. Army, shortstop belonged to Michaels alone.
 He emerged as a smooth fielder with an erratic arm; he committed a league leading 47 errors, mostly on throws.